 As with most states, spending in the absence of policy actions is expected to be in line with to marginally above expected revenue growth, primarily driven by social services, particularly Medicaid.
-Fitch believes significant federal action to revise Medicaid's programmatic and financial structure, which had appeared to be possible in recent years, appears less likely in the near term given divided control in the U.S. Congress.
+Fitch believes significant federal action to revise Medicaid's programmatic and financial structure, which appeared possible in recent years, seems less likely in the near term given divided control in the U.S. Congress.